anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

+* **Acts 4.5-12** continues the series in Acts, and explains (as in the previous week) that the man was healed 'by the name of Jesus Christ of Nazareth, ... whom God raised from the dead'.
+The focus is more on the 'rulers, elders, and scribes', who might be likened to the 'hired hand' in the reading from John.
 * (For the alternative first reading, **Genesis 7.1-5, 11-18; 8.6-18; 9.8-13**, see Easter Vigil.)
+* **1 John 3.16-24** continues the series in 1 John, and says that Jesus 'laid down his life for us' (as in the reading from John) and that 'we ought to lay down our lives for one another'.
-* **John 10.11-18** continues the series in John, and says that Jesus is the good shepherd who lays down his life and takes it back up again.
+* **John 10.11-18** continues the series in John, and says that Jesus is the good shepherd who lays down his life (as in the reading from 1 John), and who takes it back up again.

 Year C